luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ## Coverage for introns of interest
 To perform the a focussed analysis of the 167 retained introns identified using VAST-tools,

-First  Section C "Import time effect" from `import_VASTOOLS.R` script located in `/home/camp/ziffo/working/oliver/scripts/intron_retention`
+Run Sections A, B,  C "Import time effect" from `import_VASTOOLS.R` script located in `/home/camp/ziffo/working/oliver/scripts/intron_retention`
 Then run `get_relative_coverage_inteactive.R` script.
 This uses a combination of threshold but accounts for the depth of coverage between different samples.